 When You Request Service

-If you would like to engage my services, you start by either placing an order using my Get a Quote product or simply contacting me.
-I'll need to know the name of your domain/website and what you'd like to have done — you'll also need review Your Web Hosting.
+If you would like to engage my services, simply contact me.
+I'll need to know the name of your domain/website and what you'd like to have done.

 I accept payment via PayPal® and will send you a full invoice identifying the tasks required to implement your request as well as my PayPal pay-to email.